Brock Pierce: Titan Gaming/Playsino

 In 2010, Titan Gaming recruited Pierce to sit on its board along with EA Executive Keith McCurdy.
 Pierce joined other Southern California angel investors, including MP3.com's Michael Robertson, SOA Software's Eric Pulier and William Quigley, and Jim Armstrong of Clearstone Ventures.
-Also that year, Titan Gaming purchased the rising online gaming network Xfire from Viacom.
-In October 2011, after Xfire received over $4 million in fresh funding from Intel Capital, Titan Gaming and Xfire cut ties and went their own ways.
-Titan Gaming and Xfire now operate independently.
-In late April 2012, Titan Gaming announced that it would be rebranded as Playsino to embark in a complete makeover, with Pierce as the new CEO and $1.5 million of new funding.
+Also that year, Titan Gaming purchased the online gaming network Xfire from Viacom.
+In October 2011, after Xfire received over $4 million in fresh funding from Intel Capital, Titan Gaming and Xfire cut ties and began operating independently.
+In late April 2012, Titan Gaming announced that it would be rebranded as Playsino, with Pierce as the new CEO and $1.5 million of new funding.

-As of 2013, Pierce was managing director of the Clearstone Global Gaming Fund, a board member of IMI Exchange (a remnant of the IGE restructuring), Xfire, Playsino (having been replaced as CEO in 2013), GoCoin, FGL, Spicy Horse Games, KnCMiner.cn and the Mastercoin Foundation.
-He was also a member investor of Bit Angels and an investor in BTC China.
-IMI exchange was subsequently acquired by Moda Inc.

-Pierce has been a guest speaker at the Milken Global Conference, Singularity University, and the California Institute of Technology.

 Bitcoin and cryptocurrency

+In the early 2010s, Pierce assisted Jeffrey Epstein to invest in various companies in the cryptocurrency space including Coinbase.
+Pierce sought funds which he would then channel the investment through his involvement in Crypto Currency Partners which would later become Blockchain Capital.
+Their decades-long involvement was made public in 2026 with the release of the Epstein files.

 In 2013, Pierce joined brothers Bart and Bradford Stephens in founding venture capital firm Blockchain Capital (BCC), which was reported to have raised $85 million in two venture funds by October 2017.
 Blockchain Capital raised a third fund using digital security offering on the blockchain, one of the first traded security tokens.

 Pierce worked with Mastercoin, a startup that raised capital via an initial coin offering (ICO) in 2013.
 According to Bloomberg, this "kicked off a worldwide ICO craze, with hundreds of startups raising billions of dollars".

 In March 2014, Pierce and a group of investors filed an offer to purchase the assets of Mt Gox using a Cypriot entity called Sunlot Holdings Ltd. The month before, Mt Gox had shut down operations and filed for bankruptcy in Tokyo after announcing that it had lost 850,000 Bitcoin.

 Pierce was elected Director of the Bitcoin Foundation in May 2014.
 Several members of the Bitcoin Foundation resigned over concerns about the directors.
 The organization announced its insolvency in July 2015.